-A well designed development of red brick and pantile properties, 2 bungalows and 6 houses.
-They were built around 1980 and now have mature gardens creating a pleasant cul-de-sac which would be spoilt by any further development on the site.
+A well designed spacious development of red brick and pantile properties, 2 bungalows and 6 houses.

-Appendix 2 FALLOW LANE
+FALLOW LANE

 Topography: Fallow Lane is 1.4 kilometres long and an old Roman road that is a gently sloping hill that runs in an almost straight line down to the River Witham.